LucianoCirino/MHWI-LedgeLBG/README.md

 |    Medium    |    High (+3)   |    Normal   |   550 ms   |     51 ms      |     0 ms     | Start-up delay is caused by having to reposition after ledge climb for first shot to bounce.            |
 |     Slow     |    High (+3)   | Rapid-Fire  |   700 ms   |      0 ms      |    34 ms     | Only works as the Primary ammo at 300fps (max allowed framerate in game).
 Reload delay is caused by having to delay final shot to stop bouncing. |

-*note: Although Recoil +4 Rapid-Fire "can" bounce, it requires repositioning between shots which makes it completely uviable.*
+*note: Although Recoil +4 Rapid-Fire "can" bounce, it requires repositioning between shots which makes it uviable.*

 ## Available Gun Options